 Yeast infections occur because of an overgrowth of a type of fungus known as Candida, which lives in the body harmlessly most of the time.
-It is possible to have sex with a yeast infection, but it can be painful and has other risks.

 Symptoms of a vaginal yeast infection can include: